jAniceto/programming-notes/matlab/figures-publication.md

 # Preparing figures for publication

-Here is a summary the most important steps and commands necessary to obtain nice figures of your data that can be imported into the text editing program of your choice.
+Here is a summary of the most important steps and commands necessary to obtain nice figures of your data that can be imported into the text editing program of your choice.

 ## Scaling